solygambas/rust-projects/README.md

 | 04  | [**Hello**](#hello)            | A multithreaded web server that says “hello”.                                      |
 | 05  | [**Game of Life**](#life)      | A zero-player game to learn how to use Rust, WebAssembly, and JavaScript together. |

+## Get Inspired

+Check out our [**collection of articles**](https://www.onbusinessplan.com/) for those beginning their Rust journey.
+Find tips, tricks, and motivational content to keep you engaged and motivated throughout your learning process.

 ## <a name="hellocargo"></a> 1) Hello Cargo

 A quick intro to Rust syntax.